Skip to content

 So the question now isn’t whether Duluth has ideas.
 It’s whether we have the stomach to try them.

-Until then, downtown will stay what it is: a Greyhound station with a better view of the lake.
+Until then, downtown will stay what it is: a Greyhound station with a better lake view.